Close Menu

 Its strength lies not in visual polish, but in structural integrity.
 Not in generative surprise, but in recursive tension.

-It resists frictionless workflows.
-It delays gratification.
-It codes slowness.
+It esists frictionless workflows.
+Delays gratification.
+Codes slowness.
 It renders the machine visible — not as spectacle, but as ritual mechanism.

 And in that visibility, something important happens: